This event is part of our Past Programme

 Embroider a photograph in this new workshop led by mixed-media photographer Jenny Matthews.
 This day-long session aims to support participants to reimagine generational memory and representation.
 It will move beyond the photograph into a form of textile art using a transfer technique and stitches to honour, embellish or subvert.
-Jenny's own portrait work will be provide inspiration for the session.
+Jenny's own portrait work will provide inspiration for the session, with additional reference to artist Dr Christian Thompson's new presentation Being Human Human Being in Soho Photography Quarter.

 Each participant will work from a a piece of cloth printed with one of their pre-submitted images.
 Through a mix of thread-based mediums, Jenny will explore how embroidery techniques can be incorporated into a different kind of photographic artwork.